Where Is Acidification Being Monitored in Your Area?

 A group of six new maps in Marine Planner provide a comprehensive view of the places at sea, in coastal waterways and estuaries where the waters are being monitored for signs of increased acidification.

 The Portal’s first acidification map, which debuted in June and is now labeled All Acidification Monitoring Sites, shows thousands of sites where sampling is currently being or has been conducted in the Mid-Atlantic.
-It divides sampling locations into four types: sites that are being continuously monitored; sites where one-time samples were taken during cruises; fixed stations that collect data on an ongoing basis; and the sites of former fixed stations.
+It breaks the sampling locations into five data collection types: sites that are being continuously monitored; sites where one-time samples were taken during cruises; sites where samples were taken by a glider; fixed stations that collect data on an ongoing basis; and the sites of former fixed stations.
 Users can click on any of the individual points for a pop-up with information about the location, the organizations collecting data and the types of information gathered.

 That data has now been broken down into six additional maps that were identified by scientists and other MACAN stakeholders as useful for developing the monitoring network.
 They are: